Mapepire-IBMi/mapepire-csharp/README.md

 # Mapepire client SDK for C#
-This class is a .NET WebSocket client class for the IBM i Mapepire WebSocket Data Server component.
+This project will provide a .NET WebSocket client class for the IBM i Mapepire WebSocket Data Server component.

-The Mapepire server supports TLS1.3 by default so this class will only work on Windows 11 or other platforms that support TLS1.3 natively unless you disable SSL.
+There will most likely be a version of the C# class that closely mirrors

+The initial prototype version of a C# Mapiepire WebSocket Client class was created by Richard Schoen - MobiGoGo LLC and is named: ```MobiMapepreClient``` in file ```MobiMapepire.cs```.
+The class can be included in any current .net version project.
+It has only been tested with .Net 8.0 so far, not the .Net Framework.

 ❗ Disabling SSL is not advised.

 Learn more about the IBM i Mapepire Server component here:
 https://github.com/Mapepire-IBMi

 ❗ Note: Currently there is an issue with DotNet WebSockets, SSL and Windows 10 and TLS 1.3.
+The Mapepire server supports TLS1.3 by default so this .NET class will only work on Windows 11 or other platforms that support TLS1.3 natively unless you disable SSL.

+# SSL/TLS Scenarios
 - On Windows 11 the class is now fully usable with or without valid certificates and TLS1.3
 - On Windows 10 the class is only usable if SSL/TLS is disabled.